Lower Carbon Services

 Our approach to carbon management

-Woodside established a Carbon Business in 2018 in order to develop a potrfolio of carbon credits.
+Woodside established a carbon business in 2018 in order to develop a portfolio of carbon credits.

 The role of carbon credits in our decarbonisation plans